BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 Any error MAY include a `message` field that is a human-readable string.
 The `message` field is intended to provide a short description of the error.
 The `message` field is not intended to be parsed by the client or shown to the user.
 It is intended as a developer hint to help the client developer debug the error.

+## Overview

+1. Client calls `lsps1.info` to get the LSP's API version and options.
+2. Client calls `lsps1.create_order` to create an order.
+3. Client pays the order either onchain or offchain.
+4. LSP opens the channel as soon as they payment is confirmed.
+5. LSP refunds the client in case the channel open failed.

 ## API